bxparks/AceRoutine/README.md

 * each coroutine is an instance of a subclass of the `Coroutine` class,
 * the optional `CoroutineScheduler` class handles the scheduling

-The library provides a number of macros to help create and manage life cycle of these coroutines:
+The library provides a number of macros to help create coroutines and manage their life cycle:
-* `COROUTINE()`: defines an instance of `Coroutine` class or a user-provided custom subclass of `Coroutine`
+* `COROUTINE()`: defines an instance of `Coroutine` class or a user-provided subclass of `Coroutine`
 * `COROUTINE_BEGIN()`: must occur at the start of a coroutine body
 * `COROUTINE_END()`: must occur at the end of the coroutine body
-* `COROUTINE_YIELD()`: yields execution back to the `CoroutineScheduler`
+* `COROUTINE_YIELD()`: yields execution back to the caller, often `CoroutineScheduler` but not necessarily
 * `COROUTINE_AWAIT(condition)`: yield until `condition` become `true`
 * `COROUTINE_DELAY(millis)`: yields back execution for `millis`.
 The `millis` parameter is defined as a `uint16_t`.
 * `COROUTINE_LOOP()`: convenience macro that loops forever

-Here are some of the strong features of this library compared to others (in my opinion of course):
+Here are some of the compelling features of this library compared to others (in my opinion of course):
 * low memory usage
-    * each coroutine consumes only 13 bytes of static memory (on AVR) and 24 bytes on 32-bit processors (ARM, ESP8266, ESP32)
+    * each coroutine consumes only 13 bytes of RAM (on AVR) and 24 bytes on 32-bit processors (ARM, ESP8266, ESP32)
     * the `CoroutineScheduler` consumes only 2 bytes (8-bit) or 4 bytes (32-bit)
       no matter how many coroutines are active